BarnBridge/BarnBridge-YieldFarmContinuous/README.md

     cd BarnBridge-YieldFarming

 ## Updating the config.ts file
-### Create an API key with Infura to deploy to Ethereum Public Testnet.
+### Create an API key with a Provider such as Infura to deploy to Ethereum Public Testnet.
 In this guide, we are using Kovan.

 1. Navigate to [Infura.io](https://infura.io/) and create an account
 2. Log in and select "Get started and create your first project to access the Ethereum network"
-3. Create a project and name it appropriately
+3. Create a project and name it appropriately; switch the Network to Kovan
-4. Copy the Project ID from the Settings page and paste it into the section labeled INFURA in the .env file
+4. Copy the URL from the settings page and paste it into the section labeled PROVIDER in the .env file
 ### Create an API key with Etherscan
 5. Navigate to [EtherScan](https://etherscan.io/) and create an account
 6. Log in and navigate to [MyAPIKey](https://etherscan.io/myapikey)